smarthercules/Data-Analysis-for-Twitch-CDN/dataset/Introduction of the Data and Data Access.md

 ## Data Access
 1. Use SSH to connect to the server, "140.112.42.161".
 2. Change the variable 'loc' in 'load_csv.py' to the data you want to choose.
-(The option of locations is shown below.)
+(The option of locations is shown below. [note 1])
 3. Run 'load_csv.py'
 4. The program, 'load_csv.py', will create the data file as, './dataset/{loc}.csv'.

+[note 1]
 location = 'Taiwan', 'Russian', 'Brazil', 'Ukraine', 'South_Korea', 'Spain', 'United_Kingdom', 'Canada', 'France', 'Netherlands', 'Germany', 'Japan', 'Australia', 'Denmark', 'Poland', 'Sweden', 'Italy', 'Turkey', 'United_States', 'SouthKorea'